 Shingles is a viral infection that can cause painful blistering rashes on any part of the body.
 In some cases, people may experience shingles on the penis or genitals.

-After a person recovers from chickenpox, the VZV remains dormant in the dorsal root ganglion, which is a collection of nerve bodies that deliver sensory information from the skin to the spinal cord.
+After a person recovers from chickenpox, the varicella-zoster virus (VZV) remains dormant in the dorsal root ganglion, which is a collection of nerve bodies that deliver sensory information from the skin to the spinal cord.
 People can divide the surface of the skin into dermatomes, which are areas where the sensory nerves come from a single nerve root.
 Once reactivated, the VZV can cause painful rashes to appear on dermatomes supplied by the affected nerve root.

 In this article, we will discuss whether a person can get shingles on their penis and what other conditions may have a similar appearance.